The Captive Psychiatrist

 Next problem: how to decide who gets what?

 We are the government: we have trillions.
+And if we need more, we’ll borrow it and hand a massive IOU to future generations.
 Line up and put your hands out everyone.
 And remember, repeat after me, “it’s not about the money”.
-Let’s work on the euphemisms for it: to bring closure; to ensure dignity; to make sure this never happens again; to bless the children and the kittens and the apple pie.
+Let’s work on those euphemisms:

 Astonishingly, Feinberg’s entry in Wikipedia contains no personal information about the man.
 That is wondrous, for someone who was pivotal to some of the biggest and most controversial disasters in recent memory.